Duck hospital mobilized amid avian botulism outbreak in Klamath Basin National Wildlife Refuges

 Avian botulism is caused by a toxin in naturally occurring bacteria, which flourishes in warm, stagnant water.

 Ducks and other birds are infected when they ingest invertebrates that carry the toxin.
-Waterfowl do not directly die from botulism, but rather the effects of the infection that can severely weaken them, often causing them to drown.
+Waterfowl do not directly die from botulism but rather from the toxin's effects, which can severely weaken them, often causing them to drown.

 The duck hospital opened September 3.
 Staff will remove sick birds from affected areas of the refuges and move them to a safe, clean location until they are rehabilitated.